teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <img src="/images/copyright/capcom-v-data-east-no-copyright-infringment-street-fighter.jpg" class="medium-image">

 The creative elements of video games merit stronger copyright protections than the non-fiction elements.
+Because of this, the judge gave Street Fighter II a narrow scope of copyright protection:

+ > ... there is no question that the games involved in those three cases -– Pac-Man, Galaxian and Donkey Kong –- were far more fanciful than many of the elements presented in Street Fighter II.

 While Fighter's History (right) copied most of its details and game play from Street Fighter II, it was careful not to copy the creative game elements:

 > For example, although Guile and Matlok both have spiky hair and wear similar clothing, they are not identical to one another.
 Guile is a military figure who wears military garb and has a military base as his home stage.
 Matlok is a “punkrocker” whose characterization is underscored by his tough appearance and “breakdance” type moves.
 Their magic projectiles, while similar in appearance, are not identical.
 In keeping with his personality, Matlok throws a spinning compact disc, the form of which is apparent in some video sequences.
 Guile, on the other hand, throws a Ch’i mental energy ball and shouts “sonic boom” upon its release.
 This is in keeping with his military persona. [*CapCom v.
 Data East* (ND CA 1994)](/capcom-v-data-east/).

-The court also excluded any "scènes à faire" elements (i.e., stock elements, cliches, stereotypes) from its copyright analysis:

- > Almost all of the games, for example, have a vitality bar that runs across the top of the video screen and changes color to indicate the percentage of strength the fighter has left.
-In addition, most of the games contain similar winner designations to indicate which fighter has won the round.
-Neither these individual features, nor their particular compilation in Street Fighter II are original to Capcom.
-Rather, they are better viewed as unprotectable scènes à faire....
-Consequently, they are not entitled to copyright protection. [*CapCom v.
+The judge also excluded any "*scènes à faire*" elements (i.e., stock elements, cliches, stereotypes) from its copyright analysis.
+The judge discussed the "vitality bar" and the winner designation.
+"Neither these individual features, nor their particular compilation in Street Fighter II are original to Capcom.
+Rather, they are better viewed as unprotectable *scènes à faire*. [*CapCom v.
 Data East*](/capcom-v-data-east/).

 The court also excluded game control sequences from its analysis under the "merger doctrine":